UK records more than 50,000 new coronavirus cases | english.lokmat.com

 UK records more than 50,000 new coronavirus cases

-Britain registered 50,584 new COVID-19 infections bringing the total number of coronavirus cases in the country to 10,379,647, according to official figures released Friday.
+London, Dec 4 Britain registered 50,584 new Covid-19 infections bringing the total number of coronavirus cases in the country to 10,379,647, according to official figures released on Friday.

 The latest data came as the country confirmed 22 cases of the Omicron variant in England, 29 in Scotland and one case in Wales.